pedroslopez/INTEC-ScheduleBuilder/README.md

 # INTEC-ScheduleBuilder

 This node app uses a genetic algorithm to come up with a schedule based on the user's preferences without time conflicts, using a scraped JSON representation of INTEC's class offering as published in the web portal.
+An example of the offering format can be found in [oferta.json](./oferta.json).

 **NOTE: Configuration is currently done right in the app.js file.
 This will probably be refactored later into a CLI.**